Chief James McQuaig

 James McQuaig started his career at the Leon County Sheriff’s Office in 1989 as a Uniform Patrol Deputy.

-James worked as a Patrol Deputy and Field Training Officer until becoming driven by the desire to help victims who could not help themselves and to speak for those who could not speak for themselves.
+He worked as a Patrol Deputy and Field Training Officer until 1994.
 He became a Violent Crimes Detective in 1994.
-Promoted to Sergeant in 1999, James returned to Uniform Patrol to supervise Uniform Patrol shifts.
+Promoted to Sergeant in 1999, McQuaig returned to Uniform Patrol to supervise Uniform Patrol shifts.
 He went on to supervise the Vice unit, the Property Crimes unit and the Violent Crimes unit before becoming the Public Information Officer for Sheriff Larry Campbell.